Literature / The Canterville Ghost

 - Bread, Eggs, Milk, Squick: Sir Simon's self-justification.
 "Oh, I hate the cheap severity of abstract ethics!
 My wife was very plain, never had my ruffs properly starched, and knew nothing about cookery.
 Why, there was a buck I had shot in Hogley Woods, a magnificent pricket, and do you know how she had it sent to table?
 However, it is no matter now, for it is all over, and I don't think it was very nice of her brothers to starve me to death, though I did kill her."

 - Creepy Housekeeper: Mrs. Umney, who speaks in a "low, mysterious voice."
+Though the effect is rather spoiled when she faints after Washington pulls out a stain remover on the bloodspot that won't go away.

 - Dead Person Conversation: Virginia has a long chat with Sir Simon.